Learning for All Ages and All Nations on the Sunshine Coast

 who live on the Sunshine Coast

-There are Aboriginal people (First Nations, Métis and Inuit) living on the Sunshine Coast
+There are Indigenous people (First Nations, Métis and Inuit) living on the Sunshine Coast

 whose families and ancestors are from other places and territories.